 Key Takeaways

-Melatonin has been found to be generally safe and to produce few serious side effects.
-In recent years, taking melatonin supplements has become five times more common among adults as it was twenty years ago.
-Over about the same time period, poison centers have received five times the number of calls about melatonin overdose.
-Emergency rooms have also seen four times as many children and infants coming in after unintentional melatonin ingestion.
+And though it’s been found generally safe with few serious side effects , there’s still a risk of melatonin overdose if you take too much.
+In recent years, poison centers have received five times the number of calls about melatonin overdose as they did 20 years ago.
+Emergency rooms have seen four times as many children and infants coming in after unintentional melatonin ingestion.

-It is important to be aware of the safety risks posed by taking too much melatonin.
-We take a closer look at melatonin dosing, potential symptoms of a melatonin overdose, and when to contact a doctor.
+It’s important to be aware of the safety risks posed by taking too much melatonin.
+Below, we take a closer look at melatonin dosing, potential symptoms of a melatonin overdose, and when to contact a doctor.

 “Most people end up taking more melatonin than they actually need because of mislabeling.
 Many products contain higher doses than what’s actually listed.”